twk6809/ARISS_mod_script_gen/README.md

    This should be done by the mentor and/or moderator.
 There are instructions within the file.
 Fill out as much as you can using a text file editor.

-   To get a usable or first draft outline, only the `Script version`, `Important Dates and Times`, and the `School/group name` need to be completed in the form file.

-   - **ENTER** the following to get started:
-        * Version number (start at 1)
-        * Short name to append to output file names (keep short, no spaces)
-        * ISS rise times (UTC and local)
-        * Conference start times (UTC and local)
-        * School time zone abbrviation
-        * School name
-        * Telebridge name/callsign
-        * Which video(s) are planned

    - Do **NOT** leave blank variables.
         * Leave the default values to be filled in later.